Instantly Downloadable Pdfs, notation etc

 The ‘How to’ way of doing it gives us all the possible options, from which we can choose what we ‘feel’ good for our situation.
 Naturally, this gives us wider freedom than learning from just a chord sheet.
 Even when we have chord sheets and examples, the ‘how to’ part let us know what the maker of the chord sheet was thinking.

-When you get this resource today for $67, you get access to a complete, growing resource that will help you play chords for any raga, scale, song or melodic phrase.
+When you get this resource today for USD67, you get access to a complete resource that will help you play chords for any raga, scale, song or melodic phrase.

 What is included:

 This site already has free posts with a lot of information to get you started with playing Ragas and Chords for Ragas.
-In this Raga Chord resource, we will get into more details, more resources to help you learn ragas and chords for ragas, more chord sheets, a deeper and complete understanding of the logic behind being able to play chords for any Raga, Scale, Song, Phrase or Melody.
-This is THE resource I will be updating with all possible information and guide towards Ragas and Chord playing.
+In this Raga Chord resource, we will get into more details, more resources to help you learn ragas and chords for ragas, a deeper and complete understanding of the logic behind being able to play chords for any Raga, Scale, Song, Phrase or Melody.

 Arohana Avarohana (ascend and descend scales with characteristic Indian music movements) of each Raga, comparison with associated Western scale – lets you understand the Raga on a western instrument and based on western theory, thus helping you understand the relation between Indian melody and Western harmony.